 Notes: Quarterly data represent the sum of the four quarters up to and including the quarter of reference.
 The three-year average is compiled on the basis of the annualised ratio of the last 12 quarters.
-Data for Croatia are based on BPM5.
-For HR, "last observation" refers to Q1 2014.
+For LU, "last observation" refers to Q3 2014.
+Three year averages are not available for CY, IE and LU.